-\black{ The derivation of the GLE has been observed mainly on the force balance.
+The derivation of the GLE has been observed mainly on the force balance.
 Let us here observe the alternations not only on the force balance, but also on energy balance as formulated in stochastic energetics~\cite{SekimotoBook,JStatMech_Ohkuma_Ohta_2007,arXiv_Roldan_2023}.
-From natural perspectives, the elastic-energy (entropic-elastic) potentials appearing on the Langevin equation are transferred by eq.~(\ref{Projection_tag_monomer}) from internal energy to heat on first law of thermodynamics~\cite{PRE_Saito_2022_1}.
+From natural perspectives, the elastic-energy (entropic-elastic) potentials appearing on the Langevin equation are transferred by Eq.~(\ref{Projection_tag_monomer}) from internal energy to heat on first law of thermodynamics~\cite{PRE_Saito_2022_1}.
 In addition, a view from the second law of thermodynamics is noteworthy since the modified FDR of second kind for the GLE makes a change in path probability through the Onsager-Machlup approaches, which leads to the redefined heat compatible with the fluctuation theorem.
-According to second law of thermodynamics in stochastic thermodynamics, the whole entropy change for the system with the environment is interpreted as the Shannon entropy change for the system with the (minus) heat divided by temperature~\cite{RPP_Seifert_2012,arXiv_Roldan_2023}.
-The projection eq.~(\ref{Projection_tag_monomer}) also clearly alters the view of the Shannon entropy.
-In the case of the polymer formed by physically connecting monomers, the projection eq.~(\ref{Projection_tag_monomer}) transfers the other monomers except $n$ (i.e., $x_{n'}$ for $n'\neq n$) from the system into the environment or the exterior.
+According to second law of thermodynamics in stochastic thermodynamics, the whole entropy production for the system of interest with the environment is interpreted as the sum of the Shannon entropy change for the system of interest and the (minus) heat divided by temperature~\cite{RPP_Seifert_2012,arXiv_Roldan_2023}.
+The projection \red{defined with} Eq.~(\ref{Projection_tag_monomer}) also clearly alters the view of the Shannon entropy for the system of interest.
+In the case of the polymer formed by physically connecting monomers, the projection with Eq.~(\ref{Projection_tag_monomer}) transfers the other monomers except $n$ (i.e., $x_{n'}$ for $n'\neq n$) from the system into the environment or the exterior.
 This implies that the monomers, whose degrees of freedom are eliminated, are transferred from the system into the exterior.
-Hence, the energy balance modified by the projections for polymer systems is found to be involved in the interesting interpretation issue about where the system spans. }
+Hence, the energy balance modified by the projections for polymer systems is found to be involved in the interesting interpretation issue about where the system spans.